Giuseppe Mancinelli (painter): Biography

+After returning to Naples, in 1847 Mancinelli painted the large canvas Saint Charles Borromeo Administering Extreme Unction to a Plague Victim for the church of San Carlo all'Arena in Naples.
+For this, he was awarded the Royal Order of Francis I. The work was so successful in Naples that the Bourbon government, which had commissioned it from the artist, promoted its reproduction as an engraving for devotional circulation, entrusting the project to the engraver Tommaso Aloysio Juvara.

+The engraving had a long and complex history.
+The preparatory drawing was made by Saro Cucinotta; the plate was begun by Juvara and later completed by his pupil Francesco Di Bartolo, who worked on it for many years.
+The engraving was published in Rome in 1875 by the Regia Calcografia.

-In 1851, he returned to Naples, where he won a competition for the Chair of Painting at the Institute.
+In 1851 Mancinelli won in Naples a competition for the Chair of Painting at the Institute.
 Two years later, he was named Professor of Design there, replacing his former teacher, Angelini, who had died.

 During the decade that he spent teaching, he acted as a mediator between the competing Classical, Romantic and Realistic styles.
 His well-known students included Francesco Coppola Castaldo, Cesare Uva, Giuseppe De Nigris and Angelo Maria Mazzia, as well as his own son, Gustavo.
 He also continued to paint and, in 1854, created theatre curtains for the Teatro di San Carlo, depicting Homer being honored by muses, poets and musicians.
 This replaced the original curtain by Giuseppe Cammarano that had burned in a fire.